isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-paint-brick.markdown

 - Using a blower, blow off dust and surface debris from bricks gently.
 Alternatively, you can sweep using a broom or vacuum the surface.
 - Fill an empty bucket with water and mop the surface - to remove finite dirt and dust particles
 - Leave the surface to dry
-To gain in-depth information, let us get into the details.�The materials and tools required are;
+To gain in-depth information, let us get into the details.
+The materials and tools required are;
 - Wire Brush and a paint brush
 - [Sander](https://pestpolicy.com/best-belt-sander-for-deck/)and gloves
 - Primer and empty bucket